EndPointCorp/end-point-blog/2017/07/21/postgres-migrating-sqlascii-to-utf-8.html.md

 For this migration, we first did a [pg_dump](https://www.postgresql.org/docs/current/static/app-pgdump.html) from the old database to a newly created UTF-8 test database, just to see which tables had encoding problems.
-Quite a few did — but not all of them! — so we wrote a script to import tables in parallel, with some filtering for the problem ones.
+Quite a few did—​but not all of them!—​so we wrote a script to import tables in parallel, with some filtering for the problem ones.
 As mentioned above, iconv was not particularly helpful: looking at the tables closely showed evidence of many different encodings in each one: Windows-1252, ISO-8859-1,  Japanese,